Why Commission a Portrait Painting Instead of Photography?

 The Place of Portrait Painting

 An oil portrait is shaped slowly.
-Through observation, revision, and the physical act of painting, the image evolves into something more considered.
-Light is interpreted, forms are simplified and refined, and the subject begins to take on a sense of permanence.
+Through observation, revision, and the physical act of painting, the image evolves into something more considered than any photograph can offer.
+Light is interpreted rather than captured.
+Form is simplified and refined.
+The subject begins to take on a sense of permanence that photographic paper, however beautiful, rarely achieves.

 Classical oil portrait of woman in flowing wedding gown against deep blue background